AritroSaha10/ReliefExchange-ICS4U/DIR_OUTLINE.md

 **frontend**
   - tests test for the frontend
   - components containsn the components in used, for example the DonationCard
-  - cypress
+  - cypress: This directory contains end-to-end tests written with Cypress.
-  - lib
+  - lib: This directory contains library code / utility functions
-  - media
+  - media: Contains media files like images or videos
   - pages contains the pages of our website, for example the donationList page, or the home page
-  - public
+  - public: static files that can be accessed directly by the browser.
   - styles contains the styling for our website
   - config files: Used to configure the frontend, for example configuring sentry for error logging
   - middleware.ts handles the middleware of the frontend.
 It's used to handle requests to paths that match the pattern '/__/auth/:path'